-When planning to leave an inheritance, two things are particularly important.
-You want to ensure that the right people inherit your wealth according to your wishes, and you (probably) want to minimise the amount lost to inheritance tax (IHT).
+You want to ensure that the right people inherit your wealth according to your wishes, and you'll want to minimise the amount lost to inheritance tax (IHT).

 What are trusts?

 A trust is a legal arrangement in which a ‘trustee,’ which may be one or more individuals or a company, keeps assets for the benefit of a ‘beneficiary’ (usually one or more individuals).